c3g/k8s-provisioning-opentofu/README.md

 > Default output format [None]: json

 # For convenience, make an alias that includes the SD4H object store endpoint
+# Use an alias name that clearly identifies the OpenStack project name
 alias aws-sd4h-my-profile="aws --profile my-profile --endpoint-url=https://objets.juno.calculquebec.ca"

 # Create a regular bucket for storage backend